d2m-r/student-hub/project-documents/tidyverse/clean-group.md

 Your repository should include (presented here in the order you will probably create each):

 1. this README
-2. a `core-group-submission.qmd` file with contributions from all group members
+2. a `core-group-submission.md` file with contributions from all group members
 3. subdirectories for each group member including:
     1. Optional: .csv of the clean data you started with, if applicable (i.e., only needed if it was not a built-in dataset)
     2. script or notebook that un-cleans your data (removed from the .gitignore if it was added)